killvi/localExecutionHttpsError/README.md

 <a name="create-project"></a>

-#### 2.1 Create your project
+## 2.1 Create your project
- 1. Go on this url: https://console.actions.google.com/ and connect yuourself with a google account.
+ 1. Go on this url: https://console.actions.google.com/ and connect yourself with a google account.

  2. Click on **New Project**: